Outpatient Mental Health Treatment in Denver

 Care plans aren’t rigid.
 They respond to what’s happening in real time.

-What Support Includes, Beyond Sessions
+What Treatment Includes, Beyond Therapy

-Care at Chroma Wellness goes beyond sitting in a room once a week.
+Treatment at Chroma Wellness goes beyond sitting in a room once a week.
 Treatment is collaborative, trauma-informed, and grounded in what’s actually happening in your life.

-Support may include individual therapy for anxiety, depression, trauma, identity concerns, grief, or stress.
+Within our PHP and IOP programs, support may include individual therapy for anxiety, depression, trauma, identity concerns, grief, or stress.
 Group therapy helps reduce isolation and build connection.
 Chosen family or loved-one sessions may be included when helpful.
 Psychiatric care and assessments are available when appropriate.

 Some clients also engage in harm-reduction–based substance use support, including care related to chemsex.
 Somatic and holistic practices may be part of treatment when they support nervous system regulation and emotional processing.